 Nominate Extraordinary Volunteers for the 2014 Governor’s Service Awards!

 The Governor’s Office on Service and Volunteerism (GOSV) is now accepting nominations for the 2014 Governor’s Volunteer Service Awards.
 For 30 years, the Governor’s Volunteer Service Awards have recognized the significant contributions of Maryland citizens to the life and health of the State and its people.
 This year, the awards will represent outstanding service occurring in 2013 (or longer for the lifetime achievement award).

 Nominations for the awards must be submitted via online form by 5:00 p.m. on Monday, June 10, 2014.

 For official rules, please visit the Governor's Service Awards page.

 Kids are Heroes

 Nominate a young hero to be featured on the Kids Are Heroes website.

-But don't take it from us - listen to what campers said in their own words in this excellent video from HoCoMoJo.
+But don't take it from us - listen to what campers said during Camp Make a Difference 2010 in their own words in this excellent video from HoCoMoJo.

 It can be a challenge to find volunteer opportunities for families, especially with younger children.
 There are not many local agencies that welcome volunteers under the age of 12 on a regular basis (although certainly there are projects and one-time events that are perfect for volunteer families).